MicrosoftDocs/azure-docs/articles/azure-arc/servers/vmware-faq.md

 ## Can I use Azure Arc-enabled server on VMs running in VMware environments?

-Yes, Azure Arc-enabled server works with VMs running on VMware vSphere as well as Azure VMware Solution (AVS) and supports the full breadth of guest management capabilities across security, monitoring, and governance.
+Yes.
+Azure Arc-enabled server works with VMs running on VMware vSphere as well as Azure VMware Solution (AVS) and supports the full breadth of guest management capabilities across security, monitoring, and governance.

 ## Which operating systems does Azure Arc work with?